KrishnaPrasad148/Ex-1-NN/README.md

 ![alt text](Testing_data.png)

 ## RESULT:
-Thus, Implementation of Data Preprocessing is done in python  using a data set downloaded from Kaggle.
+Thus, Implementation of Data Preprocessing is done in python  using a data set downloaded from Kaggle